monarmi17/pp-data-migration/PATTERN_SCRIPTS_USAGE.md

 # Pattern Analysis Scripts Usage Guide

 This guide explains how to use the pattern analysis scripts to generate and validate product name pattern examples.
+The scripts can be run both directly with Python and through Docker Compose services for easy onboarding.

 ## Scripts Overview